Best phones 2024 tested — December top picks

 Reasons to avoid

 Camera performance: You'll find the same cameras on the Pixel 8a as you did on 2023's Pixel 7a, and photo processing capabilities work the same, too.
 While we wish there were more substantial improvements, you can't knock the camera performance of the Pixel 8a, especially compared to other camera phones in this price range.
-You may not want to upgrade from last year's phone, but people with older phones will still be impressed with the quality of images produced by the Pixel 8a.
-Against the newer Pixel 9 in our 200 photo face-off, the Pixel 8a's cameras hold up nicely.
+For instance, in our 200-photo face-off between the Pixel 8a and Galaxy A35, Google's phone really showed how it excels in photo processing and handling low-light images.
+People with the Pixel 7a won't need to upgrade, but if you have an older midrange model, you'll definitely see an uptick in photo quality with the Pixel 8a.

 Battery and charging: Like the Pixel 9 above, the Pixel 8a beats the average smartphone's performance on our battery test, though less decisively.
 The Pixel 8a was able to surf the web for 11 hours and 21 minutes before running out of gas.
 To put that result in context, it's an hour and 16 minutes longer than the Pixel 7a lasted.
 Wired charging speeds could be faster, low-price phone or no, but Google includes wireless charging on the Pixel 8a after adding it with the Pixel 7a.

 Overall performance: As always, the story with Pixel phones is the AI features supported by the Tensor core on Google's silicon.
 With a Tensor G3 running the show, the Pixel 8a matches the feature set found on Pixel 8 flagships, with Magic Editor and Best Take photo-editing features stealing the show.
 (The latter is particularly impressive, giving you the ability to edit group shots so that everyone is putting their best face forward.)
 But don't sleep on the phone's call management features, either, as I think they're some of the best AI features on the Pixel and unique to Google's phones.
 Forget about blazing speeds, though, as that's not in the Tensor chips' locker.
-The Snapdragon silicon in other Android phones is simply faster and better at handling graphics.
+That said, the Pixel 8a does handily out-perform the Galaxy A35, which uses older Exynos silicon.

 Verdict: The Pixel 8a is a worthy addition to the A series, with excellent cameras for a budget phone.
 With better battery life than before and extended software support, Google's midrange phone is a even better bargain than its predecessor.